Litter and street cleaning

 Litter and dog mess bins

-There are hundreds of litter and dog bins across the borough which are emptied at least once a week.
+There are over 1500 litter and dog bins across the borough which are emptied at least once a week.
 In busy locations they are emptied more frequently.

 Litter and dog mess bins have only been installed where they will be well used, are not subject to vandalism or cause a nuisance to nearby properties or others using the area.